BitcoinQnA/BitcoinPrivacyGuide/get.md

 #### More in-depth

-1. Download [Bisq](https://bisq.network/downloads/) onto your computer and wait for it to sync
+1. Download [Bisq](https://bisq.network/downloads/) onto your computer, run it and wait for it to sync
 2. Click on account and add the payment method you intend to use to purchase bitcoin with
-3. Go to 'Buy BTC' and seearch for sellers offering bitcoin in exchange for your chosen payment method
+3. Go to 'Buy BTC' and search for sellers offering bitcoin in exchange for your chosen payment method
 4. Click 'Take Offer'
 5. Specify the amount you wish to buy (if the seller is offering a range)
 6. Fund trade wallet with BTC
 7. Confirm trade
 8. Wait for 1 blockchain confirmation
-9. You will then see sellers payments details to send to
+9. You will then see seller's payment details to send to
 10. Once the seller confirms receipt of payment, the bitcoin (including your deposit) will be sent to your Bisq wallet

 ### Other options